-There are 1,000+ Chase Sapphire Reserve airport lounges around the world, including more than 30 in the United States, 230 in Europe and 160 in Asia.
+Chase Sapphire Reserve Priority Pass gives you access to 1,300+ Chase Sapphire Reserve airport lounges around the world, including many locations in the United States, Europe and Asia.
 For example, the 8 largest U.S. airports – including JFK, LAX, DFW, ATL and ORD – all have Chase Sapphire Reserve airport lounges.
-The Sapphire Reserve lounge benefit is provided by a company called Priority Pass and would cost $399 per year without the card.
+The Chase Sapphire Reserve lounge benefit is provided by a company called Priority Pass and would cost $429 per year without the card.

 Technically speaking, there aren’t any airport lounges solely for Chase Sapphire Reserve cardholders.
 That’s important because there are a few crucial details about Priority Pass membership you should keep in mind.